Chittagong: Road

+In the 2010s, the Chittagong Development Authority (CDA) undertook construction of numerous flyovers and road improvements aimed at easing the traffic congestion in Chittagong.
+The largest of these projects is the Chittagong Outer Ring Road, which runs along the coast for 15.7 km from Patenga to Sagorika Industrial Area.
+The four-lane ring road is meant to ease gridlock in Chittagong city, and the 33 ft embankment on which it is built is intended to protect coastal areas from natural disasters.
+When the project was approved in 2011, it was expected to be finished in 2014.
+Construction didn't start until 2015, and is ongoing as of 2025.
+The original cost estimate has risen almost fourfold, to Tk 33.24 billion ($275M as of 2025).
+The authority also began the construction of a 9.3 km underwater expressway tunnel through the Karnaphuli river to ensure better connectivity between the northern and southern parts of Chittagong.
+This tunnel will be the first of its kind in South Asia.

 The N1 (Dhaka-Chittagong Highway), a major arterial national highway, is the only way to access the city by motor vehicle from most other parts of the country.
-It is considered a very busy and dangerous highway.
+It is considered a crowded and dangerous highway.
 This highway is also part of AH41 route of the Asian Highway Network.
-It has been upgraded to 4 lanes.
-The N106 (Chittagong-Rangamati Highway) is another important national highway that connects the Chittagong Hill Tracts with the city.
+It has been upgraded to four lanes.
+The N106 (Chittagong-Rangamati Highway) is another major national highway that connects the Chittagong Hill Tracts with the Oxygen Square.

 Rail

 Chittagong can also be accessed by rail.
-It has a station on the metre gauge, eastern section of the Bangladesh Railway, whose headquarters are also located within the city.
+It has a station on the metre gauge, the eastern section of the Bangladesh Railway, whose headquarters are also located within the city.
 There are two main railway stations, on Station Road and in the Pahartali Thana.
 Trains to Dhaka, Sylhet, Comilla, and Bhairab are available from Chittagong.
 The Chittagong Circular Railway was introduced in 2013 to ease traffic congestion and to ensure better public transport service for commuters within the city.
-The railway includes high-speed DEMU trains each with a carrying capacity of 300 passengers.
+The railway includes high-speed DEMU trains with a carrying capacity of 300 passengers.
 These DEMU trains also travel on the Chittagong-Laksham route which connects the city with Comilla.